 Easy Vegan Mint Chutney is so full of flavor!
 It taste just like you would get at your favorite Indian restaurant, and it’s super simple to make using a high speed blender.
-Serve as a dipping sauce for Samosas and much more!
+Serve it as a dipping sauce for Samosas and much more!

 Easy Vegan Mint Chutney Ingredients